signl4/docs/integrations/obsidian/obsidian.md

 ## How to Integrate

-The integration of SIGNL4 with Obsidian is straightforward.
-The following describes two options.
+Integrating SIGNL4 with Obsidian is straightforward.
+The following sections describe two available options.

 ### Option 1: Python Script

-The community plugin Code Emitter allows you to execute code, such as Python.
+The community plugin Code Emitter allows you to execute code, such as Python, directly within Obsidian.
 This provides an easy way to trigger SIGNL4 alerts.
-You can use it for alerting purposes or for testing and development directly within your Obsidian environment.
+You can use this approach for alerting, testing, or development directly in your Obsidian environment.

-An example of Python code is shown below (please insert your own SIGNL4 team or integration secret):
+An example Python script is shown below (be sure to insert your own SIGNL4 team or integration secret):

 ```python
 # Send SIGNL4 alert from Python